The following page briefly describes a natural approach for engaging with a wide variety of animals, including horses and camels.

 How we begin describes our intent and charts our course.

 The Field of Prior Unity is not a thing to do, but a place to go and be.
 Once you arrive, you will not wish to leave.
-As you sit in the field, other animals will begin observing you also.
+As you sit in the field, other animals will also begin observing you.
 Squirrels, birds, and reptiles may start approaching.
 How you respond to them and to all other animals and humans will reveal much about you to the camel or horse.
 Everything you do demonstrates something – and gradually you become transparent, and known, and the horse will also become revealed to you.

 Within the Field of Prior Unity, moving forward into other activities is best done with direct guidance and support.
 In the beginning, you will have many concerns and questions.
 You will also have many ideas and views to be released.
 Innumerable nuances arise which can be readily resolved with the help of an experienced mentor.